Bear-03/vosk-rs/README.md

 You will have to follow one of the approaches in the same section you chose in [compilation](#compilation)

 #### Windows and Linux (Recommended)
-For both approaches, you will need to copy the libraries to the current working directory of the executable (`target/<profile name>` by default).
-It is recommended that you use a tool such as [cargo-make](https://sagiegurari.github.io/cargo-make/) to automate moving the libraries from another directory to the destination on build.
+For both approaches, you will need to copy the libraries to the root of the executable (`target/<cargo profile name>` by default).
+It is recommended that you use a tool such as [cargo-make](https://sagiegurari.github.io/cargo-make/) to automate moving the libraries from another, more practical, directory to the destination during build.

 #### Windows-only
 No extra steps are needed as long as the target machine also has the libraries in a directory in its `PATH`.